almibe/talks/mdls2021/pres.md

  * The final position in a quad in Ligature is called the Context
  * Every Statement in a Dataset needs an unique Context
  * This allows for making Statements about Statements
+   * Time stamping statements
- * Time stamping statements, crediting the source of Statements, noting if a Statement is still valid, pointing to Statements that supersede this one, etc.
+   * crediting the source of Statements
+   * noting if a Statement is still valid
+   * pointing to Statements that supersede this one, etc.

 ---